Case Study – Fixing SOP Compliance in a 50-Person Company

 Managers lost hours each week re-explaining basic procedures.

-Previous fixes (shorter guides, more visuals, onboarding click-throughs) barely moved the needle.
+Previous fixes, like shorter guides and more visuals, barely moved the needle.

-Even peer-to-peer training often passed down “how I do it” shortcuts instead of official processes, causing policy violations.
+Even peer-to-peer training often passed down “how I do it” shortcuts instead of official processes, leading to policy violations.

 Our Approach

-Created a dedicated Slack/Teams channel where new hires could ask questions during their first 90 days.
+We created a dedicated Slack/Teams channel where new hires could ask questions during their first 90 days.
+Only certified trainers answered these questions, ensuring consistent, policy-aligned responses.

 The Results

-Managers regained an estimated 6–8 hours per month previously lost to re-training.
+Managers regained an estimated 6–8 hours per month that were previously lost to re-training.

-New hires reached confidence and productivity milestones 30% faster than previous onboarding cycles.
+New hires reached confidence and productivity milestones 30% faster than in previous onboarding cycles.

-Zero reported incidents of policy violations caused by “bad training” within the first 6 months of program launch.
+There were zero reported incidents of policy violations caused by “bad training” within the first 6 months of the program launch.

 Key Takeaway